-Accumulated deficit recognised within the member liabilities in the statement of net assets available for benefits
+Accumulated deficit recognised within the member liabilities in the statement of net assets available for benefits.

-I draw your attention to the composition of members' liabilities in the statement of net assets available for benefits which shows an accumulated deficit of UGX.794 billion resulting from allocation of interest to members' accounts exceeding amounts available for the allocation of interest.
-As a result, accumulated members' funds exceed total fund assets by UGX.508 billion.

-Payment of interest beyond the reserves is an indication that the Fund may not be having sufficient capital to settle members' liabilities, as disclosed in Note 32, the Directors expect the deficit arising to be reversed within the next two to three years through net increases in the fund beyond amounts to be allocated to the members as interest over that period.
+We draw your attention to the composition of member liabilities in the statement of net assets available for benefits which shows an accumulated deficit of Shs 794 billion resulting from allocation of interest to members' accounts exceeding amounts available for the allocation of interest.
+As a result, accumulated members' funds exceed total fund assets by Shs 508 billion.
+As disclosed in Note 32(b), the Directors expect the deficit arising to be reversed within the next two to three years through net increases in the Fund beyond amounts to be allocated to members as interest over that period.